freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 40.1

 You are in the `freecodecamp` folder now.
-I noticed that the prompt changed to include it.
+You may have noticed that the prompt changed to include it.
 Print the working directory of the `freeCodeCamp` folder to see the full path of where you are.

 #### HINTS